sarangmarath/AI-Ambulance-Navigation/README.md

 5. Watch the emergency alert appear, route get calculated, and the ambulance animate along the optimal path in real time

 ---

+Note: This is a simulated academic project.
+It is not intended for real-world deployment.
+Emergency locations and ambulance positions are simulated for demonstration purposes.